The month I spent living in Bologna was one of the tastiest of my life.

 Piazzas are the grand public arenas of an Italian city, and Bologna has its own treasured spaces to seek out.
-The centerpiece of the city is the Piazza Maggiore with its “carpet” of stone set in the middle, and in the adjacent Piazza Nettuno stands the striking Neptune Fountain.
-The Piazza Santo Stefano is a beautiful set piece with colonnaded buildings and a cluster of medieval churches to explore.
+The centrepiece of the city is the Piazza Maggiore with its “carpet” of stone set in the middle, and in the adjacent Piazza Nettuno stands the striking Neptune Fountain.
+The churches are just as breathtaking, with Bologna offering up its iconic half-finished Basilica of San Petronio while the Basilica of Santo Stefano complex provides a fascinating walk through history.

 Admire its Historic Architectural Treasures